OnlinEGD/cs-ranking/README.md

 <h2>Features</h2>

-- Fetches finished CS:GO matches from Pandascore (only tier S and A tournaments).
+- Fetches finished CS2 matches from Pandascore (only tier S and A tournaments).

 - Calculates ELO rating updates using the Elo algorithm (K=32).